tmpaul/jugglingdb-dynamodb/README.md

 - Default test `logLevel` is `debug`.
 You can suppress output of the test by changing the logLevel in `test/init.js` to `error`.

 ####Upcoming features
-- Support for String, Binary and Number sets.
+- Support for String, Number sets.

 ####Bugs, Features, Enhancements etc.